mjackson/ember-firebase/README.md

 ### Modeling Trees

 `Firebase.Hash` and `Firebase.List` both create values using their `createValueFromSnapshot` method.
-This method is responsible for creating a JavaScript value to store in your object based on the [DataSnapshot](https://www.firebase.com/docs/javascript/datasnapshot/index.html) received from Firebase.
+This method is responsible for creating a JavaScript value to store in your object based on the [DataSnapshot object](https://www.firebase.com/docs/javascript/datasnapshot/index.html) received from Firebase.

 The default implementation of this method simply returns `snapshot.val()`, but you can override it to do something more interesting.
 For example, you may be storing a list of ids that you'd like to convert to live proxy objects as ids are added to or removed from the list.
 Or you may want to model the nested data at a given location with a tree of proxy objects.

-The following `Firebase.Hash` subclass will recursively create a new instance of itself for every node in the tree.
+For example, the following `Firebase.Hash` subclass will recursively create a new instance of itself for every node in the tree.

 ```js
 var NestedHash = Firebase.Hash.extend({